japinol7/movies_lib_explorer/README.md

 	    2. Go to its folder in your system.
 	    3. $ pip install -r requirements.txt
 	    4. $ python manage.py runserver
+	    5. The first time you must create a new database with the right tables this way:
+	       $ python manage.py migrate
-	    5. Open the website indicated in the console in your browser.
+	    6. Open the website indicated in the console in your browser.
 	       Example: http://127.0.0.1:8000/